This short howto will explain the steps to reset a lost root password or to reset a forgotten root password on Linux RHEL 7 or CentOS 7.

 # chroot /sysroot

-8. Change root password to your own password.
+8. Change the root password to your own password.

 # passwd root